sammich/PegaStudioPro/README.md

 - Get a copy of the component (TBA)
 - Install it like any Pega Component

-- That's it
+That's it.

 ## Configuration

 - Uses configuration sets from within App Studio
 - If you use an issue tracker like Agile Studio or Jira, you'll need to configure it first

-## What did you make this component?
+## Why did you make this component?

 a

 ## What if something goes wrong?

 1. If it's a blocking issue, remove the component from your app
-2. Check the issues page if it's an existing issue, and vote for it, or create a new issue
+2. Check the issues page if it's an existing issue, and vote for it, or create a new issue and tell me as much as you can.

 ## Potential FAQs